hellenike/textbook/docs/modules/module4/index.md

 ### Language

 Module 4 introduces
-- morphology of optative mood, all three voices, 3S and Pl (aorist, imperfect tenses)
+- morphology of optative mood, all three voices, in the present and aorist tenses for the third singular and third plural persons
 - the optative in subordinate clauses after past tense verbs
 - introducing subordinating conjunctions, use of μή